A Vision for Christian Education – 1884-1913

 Expanding to Lower & Middle School – 1972-1995

 Grades 7 and 8 were added in 1972.

-In 1981, the land for the South Campus was purchased and a chapel was erected.
-By 1982, the Lower School served students in Grades 1 through 5.
-Kindergarten was added in 1985 and preschool in 1995.
+In 1981, a building and land were purchased for a Lower and Middle School.
+A chapel was added, and by 1982, the school served students in Grades 1 through 8.
+Kindergarten students were welcomed in 1985 and ten years later, a preschool was started.